Btibert3/tableau-r/README.md

 tableau-r
 =========

-Naive way to save an R data frame to a Tableau Data Extract using Python
+A naive, roundabout way to save an R data frame to a Tableau Data Extract using Python

 ## About this repo
 [Tableau](http://www.tableausoftware.com/) is a huge cog in my data analysis toolkit, so to say I was